-Graduate degrees (the Master of Music and the Doctor of Musical Arts) are offered in performance, conducting and music education.
+The Master of Music and the Doctor of Musical Arts are offered with tracks in performance, conducting and music education.

 Master of Music Degree (M.M.)

-Three tracks are offered: Performance, Conducting and Music Education.
-The Performance, Choral Conducting and Instrumental Conducting tracks require a minimum of 30 credits; the Music Education track requires a minimum of 32 credits.
+Three tracks are offered: Performance, Conducting, Music Theory Pedagogy and Music Education.
+The Performance, Music Theory Pedagogy, Choral Conducting and Instrumental Conducting tracks require a minimum of 30 credits; the Music Education track requires a minimum of 32 credits.

 The M.M. in performance and conducting is the professional degree in music designed for performers and conductors wishing to augment and refine their skills.
+The primary purposes of the MM option in Music Theory Pedagogy are (1) to add to the breadth of the experiences for our graduate students and (2) to make them more attractive candidates in their job searches, especially those seeking teaching positions in higher education.
 The M.M. in Music Education is designed for music teachers who wish to update and increase their practical pedagogical knowledge.

 Applications may be completed online at www.ndsu.edu/gradschool.
 A complete application will include three recommendations, transcripts and a scholarly writing example.
 Applicants should notify the graduate music coordinator, firstname.lastname@example.org, of their intention to apply.
 For applicants in performance and conducting, an on-campus visit and audition are required.
 Following acceptance into the masters program, applicants will complete a diagnostic exam, which will be used by their advisers to plan appropriate coursework.

 All coursework must be passed with a minimum grade of B. Comprehensive written examinations in the student’s primary area and in music academic studies must be passed near the end of or after coursework.
 The final oral examination (administered by the student’s committee) occurs after the written comprehensive exam.